 The Phase I clinical trial of PIKA YS-ON-001 is an open label, dose escalation and cohort expansion study in patients with advanced solid tumors.
 The objective of the Phase I clinical trial is to evaluate the safety and tolerability of YS-ON-001 in patients with advanced solid tumors who have limited available treatment options.
 Three dose levels were evaluated in a dose escalation fashion.
-YS Group commenced the cancer patient enrollment for the Phase I clinical study in China in December 2021, focusing on the safety study on late-stage breast cancer, lung cancer, liver cancer and melanoma subjects.
-YS Group expects to complete Phase I clinical study in China in 2023.
+YS Group commenced the cancer patient enrollment for the Phase I clinical study in China in December 2021, focusing on the safety study on late-stage breast, lung, liver and melanoma subjects.
+YS Group has completed Phase I clinical study in China in 2023.